nlnwa/warchaeology/docs/content/cmd/warc_ls.md

                                   	500-	- response codes from 500 and above
                                   	-400	- all response codes below 400
-      --source-file-list string   a file containing a list of files to process, one file per line --strict                    strict parsing
+      --source-file-list string   a file containing a list of files to process, one file per line --strict                    sets the parser to fail on first validation error.
       --suffixes strings          filter files by suffix (default [.warc,.warc.gz]) -s, --symlinks                  follow symlinks
-      --tmpdir string             directory to use for temporary files (default "/tmp")
+      --tmp-dir string            directory to use for temporary files (default "/tmp")
 ```

 ### Options inherited from parent commands

 ```
       --config string       config file.
-If not set, $XDG_CONFIG_DIRS, /etc/xdg/warc $XDG_CONFIG_HOME/warc and the current directory will be searched for a file named 'config.yaml'
+If not set $XDG_CONFIG_DIRS, /etc/xdg/warc $XDG_CONFIG_HOME/warc and the current directory will be searched for a file named 'config.yaml'
   -O, --log-file string     log to file (default "-")
       --log-format string   log format.
 Valid values: text, json (default "text") --log-level string    log level.
 Valid values: debug, info, warn, error (default "info")